Research Misconduct

 - Any comments on the draft report by the respondent.

 - Notification to the Respondent and Opportunity to Comment.
-The RIO shall provide the respondent with a draft copy of the Inquiry Committee report, together with a written notice that the respondent may submit written comments within ten (10) calendar days.
+The RIO shall provide the respondent with a draft copy of the Inquiry Committee inquiry report, together with a written notice that the respondent may submit written comments within ten (10) calendar days.
 The DO may extend this time for good cause.
-Any comments that are submitted by the respondent will be attached to the final inquiry report.
-Based on the comments, the Inquiry Committee may revise the draft report as appropriate before preparing it in final form.
+Any comments that are submitted by the respondent will be attached to the final inquiry report. transmitted to the DO.
+Based on the comments, the Inquiry Committee inquiry committee may revise the draft report as appropriate before preparing it in final form.

 - Decision by Deciding Official.
-The RIO will transmit the final inquiry report and any comments to the DO, who within ten (10) calendar days will determine in writing whether an investigation is warranted.
+The RIO will transmit the final inquiry report and any comments to the DO, who within ten (10) calendar days will determine respond in writing whether an investigation is warranted.
 In the event the DO disagrees with any of the Inquiry Committee’s recommendations, the DO will document the basis for their decision in writing.
-The inquiry is completed when the DO makes this determination.
+The inquiry is completed when Alternatively, the DO makes this determination.may return the report to the inquiry committee with a request for further analysis or clarification.
+In such an instance, the RIO shall give the respondent a copy of any revised inquiry report for additional comment.

 - If the DO decides that an investigation is not warranted, the RIO shall also take reasonable steps to inform anyone else known to have knowledge of the inquiry.